-It’s been reported that an average crewman would drop 1,000 feet per minute and many typically bailed-out at 30,000 feet.
+It’s been reported that an average crewman dropped 1,000 feet per minute, and many typically bailed out at 30,000 feet.

-Once free of the plane—and its deafening roar--the aircrewman would open his chute.
+Once free of the plane—and its deafening roar—the aircrewman opened his chute.

 One of the first things Dad lost was the first-aid satchel.

-Eckert told me you would look at a house or a building below.
-Once you could clearly make out the panes of the windows. you pulled the rip cord, he said.
+Eckert told me a crewman looked for a house or a building below.
+Once he could clearly make out the panes of the windows, he pulled the rip cord, he said.

 The 303rd Bomb Group website further reported: